tonyelhabr/bdb2021/README.md

 combination.

-For the most part, I’ll treat these conditions as if they are independent, because otherwise the analysis becomes more complex.
+For the most part, I’ll treat these conditions as if they are independent, because, otherwise, the analysis becomes more complex.
 I do attempt to quantify interaction effects where it make sense to do so.

 ## Prelude

 We need to be careful to consider some additional factors.
-Specifically, from the offensive point of view, there are are at least three things to note about pick route combinations that I haven’t already explicitly
+Specifically, from the offensive point of view, there are at least three things to note about pick route combinations that I haven’t already explicitly
 mentioned: